cadnza/screenTimer/README.md

 ## Installation

 1. Clone the repo
-2. Change the `Program` path in `com.jondayley.screenTimer.plist` to it's real path on your machine
+2. Change the `Program` path in `com.cadnza.screenTimer.plist` to it's real path on your machine
-3. Symlink `com.jondayley.screenTimer.plist` into `~/Library/LaunchAgents`
+3. Symlink `com.cadnza.screenTimer.plist` into `~/Library/LaunchAgents`
 4. Start the job
     - Seriously—this project is so simple that I'm not even going to write up a tutorial on launch agents.
 [This one](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) should do.